edemaine/svgtiler-gui/docs/design.md

 * Restrict painting to this selection (and letter press Unrestrict button)
 * Save these restriction patterns, or rely on selection saving
 * Restrict certain symbols to certain patterns of cells:
-  * Function (in symbol file?) deciding whether symbol is allowed in certain coordinates
+  * CoffeeScript/JavaScript definition of a symbol can throw an exception to indicate that this use of symbol is invalid (e.g. bad neighbors or bad parity etc.)
   * GUI: make selection, then drag it to a symbol?
 * Matching edge lengths?
 * Column widths and row heights constrained?